EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

 -- This section of the documentation is a work in progress.
 Complete support for platformIO will be added in a future release.
 ```
 Note: This section is for advanced users who have experience with programming for
 embedded environemts.
-Using platformIO as a build tool is still being tested and this section will be imrpoved as
+Using platformIO as a build tool is still being tested and this section will be improved as
 we create our structure to use platformIO. <br>

 ### 1. Requirements